Updated: Nov 2, 2020

 UMSUG stands for Unmetered Supply User Group; the correct terminology is charge code and not UMSUG code.
 A charge code is a 13 digit reference that is assigned to a lantern; you will also be assigned a charge code for the control type, i.e. photocell.

-They need these codes because street lights supplied by the DNO (Distribution Network Operator) are usually not metered and therefore the usage has to be calculated.
+These codes are required because street lights that are supplied by the DNO (Distribution Network Operator) are usually not metered and therefore the usage has to be calculated.

 Dissection of a Charge Code (street light):